jgstoddard/kr8sdemo/README.md

 # Installation:

-This demo app assumes you have Docker and Kubernetes installed on your local machine
+This demo app assumes you have Docker and Kubernetes installed and running on your local machine

 After cloning the repo: